Managing HIV After the COVID-19 Pandemic

-Being HIV positive and immunocompromised presents daily challenges to your health and, as COVID-19 pandemic restrictions loosen, it can be an overwhelming to figure out how to protect yourself from infection.
+Being HIV positive and immunocompromised presents daily challenges to your health and it can be an overwhelming to figure out how to protect yourself from infection.

 Check out these tips from ACCESS Infectious Disease provider Ellen Seymour, N.P., M.S.N., M.P.H., on how to stay healthy:

 Keep up with your antiretroviral therapy (ART) and continue going to your routine appointments.

 - Your immune system’s best defense against infection is your antiretroviral therapy.

 - ACCESS offers virtual and in-person visits.
 Depending on the nature of your visit, you can stay connected with your provider without needing to come into the health center.

 Get vaccinated.
 According to the CDC, people who have HIV (including an AIDS diagnosis) should get three primary doses and a booster.

 - The additional shot is intended to improve a person’s immune response to their two-dose COVID-19 vaccine primary series.